Photos of Rothenburg, Germany - Historic Medieval City with Defensive Walls

-Fortunately, compared to so many other cities in Germany, total destruction of this attractive locale was spared during World War 2 by the orders of an American general.
-What had been bombed was rebuilt in the old style and because of its uniqueness and historic nature, today it lures visitors from all over the world.
+Fortunately, compared to so many other cities in Germany total destruction of this attractive locale was spared during World War II by the orders of an American general.
+What had been bombed was rebuilt in the old style and because of its uniqueness and historic nature it lures visitors today from all over the world.

 My friend had visited Rothenburg previously and wished to share its captivating beauty as well as its antiquity with me on a one day visit.
-After wandering the cobble-stoned streets and enjoying what we got to do and see, I would love to spend more time there someday and absorb more of its characteristic charm.
+After wandering the cobblestoned streets and enjoying what we got to do and see in one day, I would love to spend more time there someday and absorb more of its unique charm.

 Master Builder's House